siruguri/railsschool-catchup-rails/course_content/aws_quick_tips.md

 * Once you've created your AWS account on Amazon, log in to the AWS Management Console and click on "EC2".
 * click the blue "Launch Instance" button and complete the following steps:
   * Select the "Quick Launch Wizard" radio button
-  * Create a new key pair and save it in the `~/.ssh` directory on your local machine.
+  * Create a new key pair and save the private key component in the `~/.ssh` directory on your local machine.
 It will be saved with a `.pem` extension, by default.
-  * Choose the Launch Configuration labeled "Ubuntu Server 12.04.2 LTS" and select the "32-bit" radio button.
-(Note that these options might change in the future - they were available as of Oct 2013.)
+  * Choose the Launch Configuration labeled "Ubuntu Server 12.04.2 LTS" and select the "64-bit" radio button.
+(Note that these options might change in the future - they were available as of Feb 2014.)
 * Click "Continue"
 * Click "Launch".